spankowitz/spankowitz.github.io/_posts/2021-01-26-HTB_blocky.md

 ![blockyhome](/images/blocky6.png)

 I download the 2 files.
-I also decide to kick off my trusty wpscan to see what our angle is.
+I also decide to kick off my trusty WPscan to see what our angle is.
 An outdated extension?
 A super old version?
 While we're at it, let's also kick off our old buddy Nikto.

 ### WordPRess Scan